Stephen Thompson (fighter): 2021

 As the first bout of his new six-fight contract, Thompson faced Belal Muhammad on December 18, 2021 at UFC Fight Night: Lewis vs. Daukaus.
-He lost via unanimous decision after being forced into bottom position on the ground for a large portion of each round.
+He lost via unanimous decision after ending up in bottom position on the ground for a large portion of each round.

 2022

 Thompson faced Kevin Holland on December 3, 2022, at UFC on ESPN 42, in the main event.
 He won the fight by technical knockout after Holland's corner stopped the fight after the fourth round.
 This fight earned both the Fight of the Night award.

+2023

+Thompson was scheduled to face Michel Pereira at UFC 291 on July 29, 2023.
+However, at the weigh-ins, Pereira weighed at 174 pounds, 3 pounds over the non-title welterweight limit.
+As a result, the bout was scrapped.

+Thompson faced Shavkat Rakhmonov on December 16, 2023, at UFC 296.
+He lost the fight via a rear-naked choke submission in the second round.

+2024

+Thompson faced Joaquin Buckley on October 5, 2024 at UFC 307 in Salt Lake City, Utah.
+He lost the fight by knockout in the third round.

+2025

+Thompson faced Gabriel Bonfim on July 12, 2025 at UFC on ESPN 70.
+He lost the fight by split decision.
+12 out of 14 media outlets scored the bout for Thompson.

 Fighting style

 Thompson is well known for his Kempo style of karate which he has trained in from an early age.
 This karate background is evident in the stance he adopts, as his feet stand far apart and he sits wide with his hands low.
 This style is very uncommon in MMA, with most fighters having a background in wrestling or jiu-jitsu, or striking arts like boxing, muay thai, or other styles of kickboxing.
+His footwork is described as "hopping back and forth", like other practitioners do such as Conor McGregor, Robert Whittaker and Zhang Weili.
+The benefit of this "hopping" while in neutral is that, like the low or non-existent guard, your striking and movement becomes unpredictable.

-His wide, karate stance allows him to cover distance, and launch kicks rapidly, which he is known for doing.
+His wide, hopping karate stance allows him to cover distance and launch kicks rapidly.
 Analysts and fighters have praised 'Wonderboy' for his ability to keep other fighters in his range whilst staying out of theirs.
-The risk of being knocked out compels most fighters to keep their hands up in 'guard', but Thompson, among others such as Jiří Procházka, keeps their hands very low.
-The benefits of a very low guard are that your punches and elbows become very hard to predict, and you are better prepared to defend against takedowns.
+The risk of being knocked out compels most fighters to keep their hands up in 'guard', but Thompson, among others such as Jiří Procházka, keeps his hands very low.
+The benefits of a very low guard are that your punches and elbows become very hard to predict, and one is better prepared to defend against takedowns.
 Thompson is more suited to keeping his hands low than other fighters who adopt more orthodox MMA stances, as he can negate the risk of being hit with a clean shot to the head through his footwork and rapid movement.
-His footwork is simply described as "hopping back and forth", like other practitioners do such as Conor McGregor and Zhang Weili.
-The benefit of this "hopping" while in neutral is that, like the low or non-existent guard, that your striking and movement becomes unpredictable.